Alumni

 Hussein Adnan Mohammed: Computational Analysis of Writing Style in Digital Manuscripts

-Currently: Researcher at Field A: Artefact Profiling.
+Previously: Researcher at Field A: Artefact Profiling.

 Starting from the assumption that each hand or (writer) has a unique writing style, handwriting measurements will be investigated and analysed for the purpose of using style distinctiveness to recognise the scribe of a given manuscript.
 Standard datasets will be used to evaluate the performance of the algorithms to be developed.
 Eventually, the implemented methods will be integrated into a web based toolbox to support manuscript analysis at the CSMC.
 Computer vision and image processing techniques will be applied in order to extract and classify relevant visual features.
 An online text-independent writer identification scheme will be realised according to the requirements of CSMC subprojects and potentially of CSMC research groups.